 A 'session' effectively just combines an open network port with a virtual MIDI port.
 The MIDI port is made available to DAWs and other MIDI programs on the machine that created the 'session' while the network port allows other devices on the local network to send MIDI to those programs without requiring further MIDI hardware like interface boxes, 5-pin DIN cables or equivalent.

 RTP MIDI sessions are bidirectional, providing both input and output.
 They can also deal with multiple network connected clients.
 In the end you can imagine them as smart virtual interface boxes with built-in merging and splitting functionality.
 They will neither collect dust nor will they create cable clutter and you get them 'for free'.
-If you need more ports, create another session.
+If you need more ports on the PC, create another session.

 TouchDAW by default creates two such 'sessions' - one for each of it's two MIDI ports - and announces their existence on the local network via mDNS (aka 'Bonjour').